 No sport produces more ankle injuries than basketball.

-An athlete wearing high-tops and/or tape may provide an illusion of temporary support but will not sufficiently create ankle mobility and stability in order to be able to handle the stress of such sport.
+An athlete wearing high-tops and/or tape may provide an illusion of temporary support but it will not sufficiently create ankle mobility and stability in order to be able to handle the stress of the sport.
 Perhaps there are other factors that need to be taken into consideration.

 Let’s talk a bit about some stats.

 - According to ACSM, 25,000 Americans suffer from an ankle sprain each day (9 million annually).
 Ankle sprains account for almost half of all sports injuries.

 - 41% of all sports related ankle sprains are basketball related, according to the Academy of Orthopaedic Surgeons

 - The treatment of ankle sprains in the U.S. costs more than $2 billion each year